The Union shall be called ‘Sussex County Golf Union’.

 categories, including junior and veteran members.

-(iii) Payments due under (i) and (ii) above are due by Affiliated Clubs in advance on 1st January each year.
+(iii) Payments due under (i) and (ii) above are due by Affiliated Clubs 60 days following the start of a club subscription year.

 (iv) At the committee’s discretion no Affiliated Club whose affiliation fee and no Playing Member whose subscription is in arrears shall be entitled to take part in any matches or competitions organised by the Union.